Home » Alcohol » Alcohol and Your Health » Alcohol and COVID-19: Facts and FAQs

-Here’s what you need to know about alcohol and COVID, including whether it helps of hurts infection, drinking after the vaccine, and how to tell if your pandemic drinking is becoming a problem.
+Here’s what you need to know about alcohol and COVID, including whether it helps or hurts infection, drinking after the vaccine, and how to tell if your pandemic drinking is becoming a problem.

 Table of Contents

 Can you drink after getting the COVID vaccine?
-Research is still in progress on how healthy it is to have a glass of wine or beer after getting your vaccine shot.
+There is no definitive research on how healthy it is to have a glass of wine or beer after getting your vaccine shot.
 Part of the challenge is that researchers did not look at alcohol consumption when the vaccine was being tested.
-This also means that the Centers for Disease Control (CDC) has not issued definitive guidelines.
+This also means that the Centers for Disease Control (CDC) did not issue official guidelines.

-Some countries have adopted a “better safe than sorry” approach to alcohol and the COVID vaccine, recommending not drinking immediately before and after getting a shot.
-Some medical experts have suggested a window anywhere from three days2 to several weeks.3 However, this is based on the fact that alcohol impairs your immune system more generally.
+Some countries adopted a “better safe than sorry” approach to alcohol and the COVID vaccine, recommending not drinking immediately before and after getting a shot.
+Some medical experts have suggested a window anywhere from three days to several weeks.
+However, this is based on the fact that alcohol impairs your immune system more generally.
 There is no actual hard evidence that a single drink after your shot will reduce the effectiveness of the vaccine.

 In summary, if you want to play it safe, you should avoid drinking after the COVID vaccine.
 But if you stick with moderation, you’ll most likely be perfectly fine.

-A lot of misinformation has circulated during the COVID-19 pandemic, including some myths around alcohol and recovery from COVID.
-One popular misconception is that because alcohol-based hand sanitizers kill off the coronavirus on the skin and surfaces,4 alcohol will also kill the virus inside the human body.
+A lot of misinformation circulated during the COVID-19 pandemic, including some myths around alcohol and recovery from COVID.
+One popular misconception was that because alcohol-based hand sanitizers kill off the coronavirus on the skin and surfaces, alcohol will also kill the virus inside the human body.

-This is simply not true.
+So, does drinking alcohol kill COVID?
+No—This is simply not true.
 Alcohol does not work the same way inside of us, for the simple reason that alcohol gets diluted in our bloodstream.
 For most people, a single drink results in a blood alcohol concentration (BAC) of 0.01 to 0.03—a fraction of a percent.
-For alcohol to work as an antiseptic, its concentration needs to approach 60 to 95 percent.5 Common sense tells us this is far beyond a fatal level of alcohol poisoning.
+For alcohol to work as an antiseptic, its concentration needs to approach 60 to 95 percent.
+Common sense tells us this is far beyond a fatal level of alcohol poisoning.

-Even though there is no positive link, there are proven negatives to drinking alcohol with COVID.
+On the other hand, is drinking alcohol bad when you have COVID?
 Alcohol consumption can depress your immune system at a time when you want it firing on all cylinders.
 When you are recovering from a COVID-19 infection, you want to give your body all the help you can.
 This means avoiding, or at the very least minimizing, alcohol consumption when you have an active infection.

 During the pandemic, you may have noticed the number of empty bottles in your weekly recycling ticking upward.
 Or you may be waking up hungover on a work day more and more often.
 But, if you’re concerned about your COVID-era drinking, what can you do?